“You should never call a psychopath a psychopath. It upsets them.”

 Is there a trailer for Killing Eve series two?

-Oh yes there is – and it’s as haunting and stylish as you’d expect it to be…
+Oh yes there is – and this action-packed first trailer as haunting and stylish as you’d expect it to be…

 Sign up to the Radio Times newsletter for the latest TV and entertainment news